tinsaye-simeneh/tinsaye-simeneh/README.md

 ## 🌐 About me:
 <p>
 Hi, I’m Tinsaye Simeneh, a web developer and UI/UX designer with 4+ years of experience.
 I’ve built 30+ websites, focusing on seamless, user-centric experiences.
 My stack includes React.js, Next.js, TypeScript, JavaScript, Supabase, and Tailwind CSS, along with Bootstrap, Mantine, and Material UI for styling.

-As a team leader, I’ve delivered projects on time through collaboration and attention to detail.
-Check out my work at [GitHub](https://github.com/tinsaye-simeneh), or let's connect for your next project!
 </p>

 - 👨‍💻 All of my Coding projects are available at My [Github Profile](https://github.com/tinsaye-simeneh)<br>